xapian/xapian-gsoc-proposal/proposal.rst

 **Please note any uncertainties or aspects which depend on further research or investigation.**

-I need to have a closer look at iterator classes of xapian for Implementing bindings in go.
+Compatiblilty of using libtool with the go build system.

 **How useful will your results be when not everything works out exactly as planned?**

 I am confident enough that the project would be implemented and completed properly on time.
-If in case some thing goes wrong , I would continue my work after GSoC timeline as I am very much interested in this project and love to contribute to xapian.
+If in case some thing goes wrong , I would continue the work on go bindings after GSoC timeline as I am very much interested in this project and love to contribute to xapian and woud like to maintain xapian go bindings if Im allowed to.

 Project Timeline
 ----------------